 Want to be part of our audience?
 We will post information on how to get free passes about a week prior to the taping.
 Follow us on Facebook and Twitter for notice of postings.
-The broadcast episode will air on PBS early next year as part of ACL’s milestone Season 45.
+The broadcast episodes will air this fall on PBS as part of our upcoming Season 46.